Esquire Classic, the complete digital archive from 1933 to today, September 2015.

 Narrative 4: How to Be a Man, launch website and book featuring 80 original short stories, June 2013.

 "Nirvana," fiction by Adam Johnson, Esquire, August 2013.
-Winner of The Sunday Times Short Story Prize; included in the National Book Award-winning collection Fortune Smiles.
+Included in the National Book Award-winning collection Fortune Smiles.

 "Joplin," by Luke Dittrich, Esquire, October 2011.
 Winner, National Magazine Award for Feature Writing, 2012.